Workforce Planning Guide: Definition, Process, Strategies

 - Key steps in workforce planning include analyzing current workforce capabilities, forecasting future requirements, conducting gap analysis, developing action plans, and implementing and monitoring these strategies.

-- Workforce planning should be aligned with your hiring strategies in order to ensure effectiveness.
-These include talent acquisition, retention, diversity, equity, and inclusion (DEI) initiatives.
+- Workforce planning activities should be aligned with your hiring strategies like talent acquisition, retention, diversity, equity, and inclusion (DEI) initiatives.

 - The key benefits of workforce planning include enhanced efficiency by avoiding over or under-staffing, effective change management to adapt to market and industry shifts, and aligning the workforce with business goals to optimize performance.